Where did my music go?

-If you discover a track, album, or artist is suddenly missing from Your Music/Your Library, don’t panic!
-It might be that:
+If you discover something you followed or saved is missing from Your Music / Your Library, don’t panic!
+Here are some common causes.

-- Licensing agreements with the artist/label, or ownership of the music itself, has changed.
+It could be that licensing agreements with the artist/label, or ownership of the music itself, has changed.
 This can result in content being removed while new agreements are negotiated.
-If a track, album, or artist has been removed from Spotify, hopefully it’ll reappear soon.
 A quick search should reveal whether it’s still available.

-- You’ve hit the save limit.
-Each account can save up to 10,000 songs in Your Music/Your Library.
 Reaching this limit prevents you from saving additional content.
-To check how many songs are currently saved in Your Music (desktop):
+You can check how many songs are currently saved in Your Music / Your Library via the desktop app:

 - Go to Songs under Your Music.